celestiaorg/docs/docs/concepts/how-celestia-works/data-availability-layer.md

 DAS could be designed with a standard (i.e., 1-dimensional) Reed-Solomon encoding, where the original data is split into k  chunks and extended with k additional chunks of parity data.
-Since the block data commitment is the Merkle root of the 2k resulting data chunks, light nodes no longer need to download O(n) bytes to validate block headers.
+Since the block data commitment is the Merkle root of the 2k resulting data chunks, light nodes no longer need to download 4k bytes to validate block headers.

 The downside of the standard Reed-Solomon encoding is dealing with malicious